Austin

 In the News

-Kelly Austin quoted by Lauren Stalo, "Fair Trade?
-New Study by Kelly Austin Exposes Unequal Exchange in Coffee Trade" Lehigh News, October 10, 2017.
+Quoted by Lauren Stalo in "Fair Trade?
+New Study by Kelly Austin Exposes Unequal Exchange in Coffee Trade," Lehigh News, October 10, 2017.

-Kelly Austin quoted on the painting project in Uganda by Talia Dunyak, "It Takes a Village to Build a Playground" Lehigh Engineering News, October 22, 2015.
+Quoted by Talia Dunyak in "It Takes a Village to Build a Playground," Lehigh Engineering News, October 22, 2015.

 Publications